razzbee/php-libimap/README.md

-# PHP-LIBIMAP
+# PHP-LibImap
-PHP LIBIMAP is a PHP imap library in pure OOP, the idea is to make the native php_imap functions easier to use with performance tunning in mind.
+PHP libimap is a PHP imap library in pure OOP, the idea is to make the native php_imap functions easier to use with performance tunning in mind.